A Style Anatomy of the On-Screen Mean Girl.

 Although the mean girl archetype is usually portrayed as passive-aggressive, bitchy, and cruel, some audiences, whether they’d like to admit it or not, can’t help but admire them from time to time.

-If you rule out the negative traits, the mean girl possesses a few characteristics that shouldn’t be looked down upon.
+If you rule any negative traits, the mean girl has a few characteristics that shouldn’t be looked down upon.
 They are bold.
 Ambitious.
 They know how to influence a room.
 They’re also the consistent rulers of the social sphere with an enviable wardrobe to boot.
 What we have here is a love-hate situation.

 The mean girl has to look untouchable.
 Every single day, expect to see her bouncy blonde locks coiffed to perfection, her pastel pink manicures proudly on show, and watch her strut down the school corridors in outfits that are always on trend.
 Let’s face it, the mean girl aesthetic is a look that most people would struggle to maintain in real life; let alone at school or university.